 A few years ago I started getting serious about developing an online digital course for learning how to use Dragon NaturallySpeaking.
 One of the things that I wanted to provide, was continued help for my clients.
 In my one-on-one trainings I can address many of those challenges, but who would help new Dragon users after I had left?
 One or two sessions of a few hours each isn’t enough for everyone to get enough of a foundation to get the most out of Dragon.

 My thought was that an online course would allow people to get an introduction into using Dragon.
 Any exercises and videos in the course could be repeated as often as they’d need to, unlike my life one-on-one trainings.

 However, with the power of the one-on-one trainings I was able to cater to the individual situation of each client.
 With an online course I could never hope to aspire to that level of customisation.

-So I decided to create, not a course, but a membership site.
+So I decided to create, not a course, but a membership site cialis 20mg preise apotheke.
 In the Dutch Speech Recognition Academy, I created opportunities for members to ask their questions whenever they had an issue with using Dragon.
 After a few starts and stops, I finalised the Dutch version of the Speech Recognition Academy by the end of 2016.

 Currently, the Speech Recognition Academy offers a signature course to learn the basics of Dragon, “Getting started with Dragon”.
 We have monthly live Q&A’s via Zoom and also the forum where members can ask their questions 24/7.

-So now I wanted to make this more widely available, so no-onehas to struggle all by themseles while trying to get the hang of leaning and continuing to work with Dragon.
+Now I wanted to make this more widely available, so no-one has to struggle all by themseles while trying to get the hang of leaning and continuing to work with Dragon.